Jaimead7/PartsSorter/capture/README.md

 - ACTUATOR_PIN &rarr; Output pin connected to the relay of the actuator.
 - CAMERA_SENSOR_PIN &rarr; Input pin of the sensor that detects the part in the camera position.
 - ACTUATOR_SENSOR_PIN &rarr; Input pin of the sensor that detects the part in the actuator position.
-- SENSORS_DISTANCE &rarr; Distance between sensors in mm.
-- TAPE_SPEED &rarr; Speed of the tape of the conveyor in mm/s.

 ### Create docker container